tdrv90/cars/README.md

 - **Data Loading**: Loads car data from JSON files.
 - **Unique Car Count**: Calculates the number of distinct cars in the dataset.
 - **Average Horsepower**: Computes the average horsepower of all cars.
-- **Top 5 Heaviest Cars**: Identifies the top 5 heaviest cars based on the "weight" colum.
+- **Top 5 Heaviest Cars**: Identifies the top 5 heaviest cars based on the "weight" column.
 - **Car Count by Manufacturer**: Counts the number of cars manufactured by each brand.
 - **Car Count per Year**: Counts the number of cars manufactured each year.
 - **CSV Export**: Saves the loaded car data to a CSV file for further analysis.